celo-org/eksportisto/readme.md

 - `-sensitiveAccounts` allows passing a JSON file of addresses->url entries.
 Whenever a transfer is initiated from one of these addresses a webhook will be sent with the payload of the transaction.
 It's important to note that these webhooks will only fire when in `tipMode`, or when Eksportisto has caught up to the tip of the chain and is reading blocks as they come.

 More information can be found by running `go run main.go --help`.

+### Deployment steps

+0. Switch to the right project with gcloud cli `gcloud config set project <project name>`
+1. Update the env file of the network you want to deploy to (.env, or env.baklava, env.alfajores, etc) with the docker image hash
+2. Update suffix (so you don't overwrite)
+3. make sure to have this env variables set in your terminal . `GETH_ENABLE_METRICS=false`
+  . `GOOGLE_APPLICATION_CREDENTIALS=false`
+4. Install terraform v0.12 if you haven't already
+  .
+Download it from this [this link](https://releases.hashicorp.com/terraform/0.12.28/terraform_0.12.28_darwin_amd64.zip) .
+Install it with`mv ~/Downloads/terraform /usr/local/bin/`
+5. It's a know issue that `celo_tf_state` should be replaced for `celo_tf_state_prod` in [this file](https://github.com/celo-org/celo-monorepo/blob/master/packages/terraform-modules/testnet/main.tf#L15)
+6. Finally deploy with celotool: `celotooljs deploy initial eksportisto -e <env_name> --verbose --yesreally`